Why Wives and Husbands Leave Marriage – Marriage Message #79

 “…Some of the most common complaints I hear from women is, “He ignores me except when he wants sex, he sits and watches television when he could be talking to me, he rarely calls to see how I’m doing, he hurts my feelings and never apologizes; Instead, he tells me I’m too sensitive.”
 Most husbands are mystified by these complaints.
 They feel their wives demand too much, and that most other women would be ecstatic to be married to them.
 Their wives have become spoiled, take their efforts for granted and have unrealistic expectations.

 “Do women expect too much from their husbands or are men doing less for their wives than they should?”
-(To continue to read more of this article and solutions Dr Harley gives, please click onto “Why Women Leave Men.”)
+(To learn more solutions Dr Harley gives, please read “Why Women Leave Men.”)

 At one time or another in our nearly 38 years of marriage we’ve both been guilty of much of what Dr. Harley described.
 Cindy would readily admit that she expected too much from me and, sadly, I was neglectful of many of her needs, not realizing how important they were to her.